Dear my sweet, “two-hands old” girl;

 Dawn Daum is co-editor of the book Parenting with PTSD: the impact of childhood abuse on parenting.
 She is a survivor of childhood abuse with an ACE score of 9, and has spent nearly 20 years working in the trenches of the mental health system.
 Dawn uses both her personal and professional experience to write, speak, and facilitate conversation; helping to repair the systemic cracks witnessed nearly all her life.

-Dawn is also the Program Director for a dually-diagnosed community residence in Saratoga Springs, NY.
 She is currently experiencing moderate to severe growing pains as she works to shift our culture’s understanding of what it means to experience and heal from trauma.
-Dawn is also a member of the NYS Trauma Informed Advisory Council.